esp8266-servidor-parametros

 bool hasArg(const String& name) const; // check if argument exists

-As always, it is best to see it in a simple example.
-Suppose we have an ESP8266 with a series of LEDs, which we identify by their ID.
-On the one hand, we want to be able to check the status of each LED, and also want to be able to turn the LED on or off.
+As always, the best way is to see it in a simple example.
+Let’s suppose we have an ESP8266 with a series of LEDs, which we identify by their ID.
+On one hand, we want to be able to query the status of each LED and, in addition, we want to be able to turn the LED on or off.

 First, let’s see how NOT to do it.
-What is not done is to use a GET request to both turn on and off the LED, nor do “weird things” with the String class to create a request to a URI in the following form.
+What you don’t do is use a GET request to both turn the LED on and off, nor do you do “weird things” with the String class to create a request to a URI with the following form.

 /led?Id=10&Status=ON

-No, that is not done.
-The correct thing to do is to make two routings.
-One of type GET to the URI ‘/led’ that receives the ID of the LED we want to check, and one of type POST that receives the ID of the LED, and its new status.
+No, that’s not done.
+The correct way is to create two routes.
+One of type GET to the URI ‘/led’ that receives the ID of the LED we want to query, and one of type POST that receives the ID of the LED and its new status.

-This, we could do it in the following way, where we simply create two routings and associate a function that, in this example, simply shows the received parameters.
+We could do this in the following way, where we simply create two routes and associate a function that, in this example, simply displays the received parameters.

-The main program has not changed from the previous entry, which we should remember was,
+The main program hasn’t changed from the previous post, which we recall was,

 #include <ESP8266WiFi.h>